 Timber exporters from Indonesia, too, have increasing good prospects on the European market.
 The light, fast-growing woods from this island state satisfy customers’ demands for an environmentally friendly and quickly renewable resource.
 Lightweight wood products from Indonesia are also much sought-after because of their particular material properties when used as a composite product in combination with tropical wood varieties.
 Whether in furniture or interior construction, wood from Indonesia is in great demand in Europe.

-Your Bamboo and teak products from Colombia
+Your bamboo and teak products from Colombia and Ecuador

 Bamboo has been increasingly used as a substitute for tropical timber in the European market.
 Value-added bamboo products are becoming popular due to their characteristics of durability and strength, which resemble the qualities of tropical wood, thus providing an interesting alternative.
 As natural teak resources are becoming scarce, plantation teak products have become an option for European timber traders.

 The Import Promotion Desk will support you on your way to the European market.